UCSD-ECEMAE-148/spring-2023-final-project-team-5/README.md

 * GPS: https://youtu.be/IlAwR1aKfdU

 ## Acknowledgements
-### A special thank you Prof. Jack Silberman and TAs Moises Lopez and Kishore Nukala for all your help and support!
+Special thanks to Professor Jack Silberman and TAs (Kishore Nukala & Moises Lopez) and  for all of your support!